apsteinmetz/wfmu_shiny/WFMU_Explorer/about.md

 ## About WFMU Playlist Explorer

-*Changes in 0.21: restricts DJ year range to years available.
+*Changes in 0.21: includes DJ similarity.

-*Changes in 0.2: includes DJ top plays.
+*Changes in 0.20: includes DJ top plays.

 Free form radio, WFMU.ORG, maintains a huge trove of past playlists from many DJ's radio shows.
 More recently, web-only programming has been added to this.
 This dataset offers lots of opportunities for analysis.
 I scraped all the playlists I could from the web site and started asking questions.
 The data set is here for your own explorations.
 It represents over a million plays spanning decades.